-The previous chapter presented the purpose and need of the proposed project, as well as the relevant issues, i.e., those elements that could be affected by the implementation of the proposed project.
-In order to meet the purpose and need of the proposed project in a way that resolves the issues, the BLM has developed a range of action alternatives.
+The previous chapter presented the purpose and need of the proposed project.
+In order to meet the purpose and need of the proposed project, the BLM has developed a range of action alternatives.
 These alternatives, as well as a no action alternative, are presented below.
 The potential environmental impacts or consequences resulting from the implementation of each alternative are then analyzed in Chapter 3 for each of the identified issues.